adamrmoss/edu-basic/docs/edu-basic-language.md

 - **No separator:** Ends the line (same as semicolon followed by newline)
 - **Ending with semicolon:** Suppresses the newline, so the next `PRINT` continues on the same line
 - **Empty `PRINT`:** Outputs a blank line (newline only)
+- **Array:** When printing an array, all elements are printed, separated by commas

 **Controlling Newlines:**
 - To avoid a newline at the end of output, end the `PRINT` statement with a semicolon